What does this planet look like?

 A Liquid Metal Core

-Pictured below is a diagram of Mercury's interior ( Figure below ).
+Figure below shows a diagram of Mercury’s interior.
 Mercury is one of the densest planets.
 Scientists think that the interior contains a large core made mostly of melted iron.
 The inner core may be solid.
 Mercury's core takes up about 85% of the planet's radius.

 Mercury is one of the most dense planets, with a very large core.